 No visit to Brisbane would be complete without a beer and steak at ‘the Creek’.
 The heritage-listed Breakfast Creek Hotel has been serving beer off the wood and world famous steaks since 1889.
 Book a table at the Spanish Garden for lunch or dinner and drop in to the Rum Bar housed in the old power substation.

 Fortitude Valley is the suburb that never sleeps.
 The daytime Indie vibe transforms into a thumping club precinct by night.
-It’s also the place for modern Asian cuisine: The neo-Chinese Little Valley, moodily-lit Hôntô for Japanese or the intimate 10 seater Joy Restaurant in Bakery Lane dish up the goods.
+It’s also the place for modern Asian cuisine: The neo-Chinese Little Valley has tasty small dishes, the moodily-lit Hôntô for Japanese or the intimate 10 seater Joy Restaurant in Bakery Lane dish up the goods.
 Grab a drink at Snack Man then slip into Happy Boy to chow down under the fairy lights in East St.

 The Beat Mega Club has been serving it up loud and proud since 1983, this lively dance club is a Briz Vegas institution and the place to catch a late night drag review.

-Full of hip and happening designer boutiques and buzzing cafes James St is where to wine, dine & recline.
+Full of hip designer boutiques and buzzing cafes James St is where to wine, dine, shop & recline.
 Get a mani/pedi and a chardonnay at The Brooklyn Beauty Bar, pick up delicious cakes from Jocelyn’s Provisions or grab Italian at Mosconi.
-Dello Mano makes the most delectable gourmet brownies, firm favourites with celebrities Anne Hathaway and Ashton Kutcher they make decadent turn down gifts.
+Dello Mano makes the most delectable gourmet brownies, firm favourites with celebrities Anne Hathaway and Ashton Kutcher, they make decadent turn down gifts for onboard guests.

 There's a chic lobby bar in the The Calile Hotel or go poolside for Greek at Hellenika.
-In nearby Newstead, you can drink artisan wines at City Winery in Wandoo St and Philip Johnson's Ecco is the spot for gourmet foodies.
+In nearby Newstead, you can drink artisan wines at City Winery in Wandoo St and Philip Johnson's Ecco is a favoured spot for gourmet foodies.

-In need of a little culture?
-Soak up the arts in the South Bank cultural precinct.
-Gallery of Modern Art GOMA, Queensland Performing Arts Centre QPAC and the Queensland Museum.
-Further down Grey Street, The Terrace at the swanky Emporium Hotel is the coolest spot for sunset drinks and slip into the glamorous Piano Bar and drink in a martini and some jazz.
+Further down Grey Street, The Terrace at the swanky Emporium Hotel is the cool spot for sunset drinks and the glamorous Piano Bar to drink in a martini and some jazz.